ryanklee/POPSCrmTools/POPSCrmTools/Docs/New-CrmSolutionFromSource.md

 Necessary parameters read from config file.

-File can be generated using the '-GenerateConfig' switch -- this will prompt you for the required paramaters -- or via the 'New-CrmSolutionFromSourceConfig' cmdlet.
+File can be generated using the '-GenerateConfig' switch -- this will prompt you for the required parameters -- or via the 'New-CrmSolutionFromSourceConfig' cmdlet.

 If Solution does not already exist on target, it will be created.
 If Publisher does not exist on target, it will be created.
 All publisher info and solution name are assumed to